Religious Discrimination Lawyers in New Jersey

 In the federal court system, you file a Charge of Employment Discrimination to request that the U.S. Equal Employment Opportunity Commission investigates the issue.
 Then you can file a federal lawsuit.
 Under federal law, you must file an employment discrimination claim within 180 days from the day of the last incident.

 In New Jersey state courts, you have two years to file a claim under the Law Against Discrimination.
-These cases are decided by judges or juries.
-Many of them settle outside of court.
+These cases are decided by judges or juries, and many of them settle outside of court.
 Possible damages include monetary compensation for wages and emotional damages.
 You could also ask to be reinstated to your job.

 Why Hire a Religious Discrimination Attorney

 Hiring an experienced employment discrimination lawyer can be essential to a successful outcome.
-The discrimination laws can be complex, and not all unfair treatment will rise to the level of illegal discrimination.
+Discrimination laws can be complex, and not all unfair treatment will rise to the level of illegal discrimination.

-You must prove your employer’s intent to discriminate, which involves gathering enough evidence to convince a judge or jury, since your employer is not likely going to just admit discrimination.
+You must prove your employer’s intent to discriminate, which involves gathering enough evidence to convince a judge or jury since your employer is not likely to just admit discrimination.
 The evidence-gathering phase is important and can involve a lot of time and effort.
-An employment discrimination law will have the know-how and resources to competently achieve this task.
+An employment discrimination law firm will have the know-how and resources to competently achieve this task.

 Your lawyer can walk you through the strengths and weaknesses of your claim and discuss your best options.
 This involves anything from determining the agency with which to file the charge to whether a settlement or trial would be in your best interest.
 Your attorney will make sure you know exactly what you’re getting yourself into.